 Which Brings Us to Now…

-As of February 2014, we have programs at 53 colleges in 20 states and Washington D.C. and have recovered over 250,000 pounds of food!
+As of May 2014, we have programs at more than 95 colleges in 26 states, Puerto Rico and Washington D.C. and have recovered over 400,000 pounds of food!
 We are supported by Chartwells in addition to Sodexo, Bon Appetit, and many independent dining providers.
-By the end of this school year, we will have programs on at least 80 colleges and will be growing every single day.
-Come join us on this exciting journey!